endrapunaveen/NodeJS_Training/2_Node_Intro/Node_Intro.md

 * This is more efficient reg memory as less context to store and more efficient req time as less context switching

-* *Javascript has closures and first-class functions, which makes a powerful match for event-driven programming*
+* *JavaScript has closures and first-class functions, which makes a powerful match for event-driven programming*

 ### Closures
 * Closures are functions that inherit variables from their enclosing environment

 * This powerful feature is at the heart of Node's success

-* In Javascript, functions are first-class objects - which means we can pass functions as arguments to other functions
+* In JavaScript, functions are first-class objects - which means we can pass functions as arguments to other functions

-* In Javascript, a function operates not by working in isolation but by remembering the context where it was declared, which enables manipulation of any variable present in that or ay parent context
+* In JavaScript, a function operates not by working in isolation but by remembering the context where it was declared, which enables manipulation of any variable present in that or ay parent context

 * Closure pattern helps us in doing event-driven programming without having to maintain the state by passing it around to functions.
-Javascript Closure keeps the state for us.
+JavaScript Closure keeps the state for us.

 <br>